continuoous/blog/Drafts/2022-04-09-Early-Spring.md

 layout: post
 title: An Early Spring afternoon
 description: Life feels, at once, fortuitous and cruel.
 Fleeting moments, when paid close attention to, unearth joyous treasure troves.
 But, those are unearthed with cruel indifference to suffering in close proximity of those joys.
-summary: About an afternoon out in sun
+summary: Life feels, at once, fortuitous and cruel.
+Fleeting moments, when paid close attention to, unearth joyous treasure troves.
+But, those are unearthed with cruel indifference to suffering in close proximity of those joys.
 tags: [Life]
 img: https://source.unsplash.com/zlTH0XwLCsk
 ---
 <br>
 Thing about early spring sun is that he's gentler compared to his summer sibling.
 Case in point - Today is early spring and I didn't run for cover under shade.
 As I sat on my porch, I stared straight at him with eyes closed and received his warm red glow.

-I suspect that tt wasn't just me.
+I suspect it wasn't just me.
 Birds were in an especially festive mood today.
 I think a celebrity was visiting them.
 Rubber tires rumbled along asphalt reminding me of the giant who snores deep underground – I’ve never seen him though.

 I lost myself for a few minutes – taking in the warmth, listening to festivities, feeling the continuous rumble – not a worry in my mind.